olgatenison/olgatenison/README.md

 ## Projects

+Van Voyage

+- ["Van Voyage"](https://olgatenison.github.io/van-voyage/) This project is a web application for renting campers in Ukraine.
+It was implemented using technologies such as React, React Router, Emotion, Axios, and Redux.
+Currently, the application is available according to the layout on desktop screens of 1440px and above. [code](https://github.com/olgatenison/van-voyage)

 - ["Water Tracker"](https://denys90.github.io/tracker-of-water-frontend/) A team project, this web application effortlessly tracks water intake.
 It calculates personalized intake based on user data, allowing for easy registration and management of consumption records.
 It provides visual monitoring, detailed statistics, and goal setting to promote a healthier lifestyle.

 - ["Bookshelf"](https://oleksandrkravcuk.github.io/Runners-of-code/) is a vanilla JavaScript group project designed for browsing and collecting detailed book information.
 Users can easily add/remove books from the cart.
 The project includes various features such as authentication, a dark/light theme switch, a "Scroll Up" button, a loader, and user-friendly navigation. [code](https://github.com/olgatenison/Bookshelf)